 Section I. Background

-Policy: This shall be known as the North Summit Recreation Special Service District Open and Public Meetings Policy.
+Policy: This shall be known as the Snyderville Basin Cemetery District Open and Public Meetings Policy.

-Purpose: The policy establishes guidelines for meetings of the Board, including how meetings are to be convened, how they are to be conducted and how minutes are to be prepared and approved.
+Purpose: The policy establishes guidelines for meetings of the Board, including how meetings are to be convened, how they are to be conducted and how minutes are to be prepared, approved, and maintained.

 Section II.
 Compliance with State Law

-Application of the Open and Public Meetings Act: All meetings of the NSRSSD Board must be open to the public unless specifically exempted by law.
-In order to be considered a meeting, a majority of the members of the Board (quorum of 4) must be present for the purpose of making a decision or deliberating toward a decision on any matter.
+Application of the Open and Public Meetings Act: All meetings of the Board must be open to the public unless specifically exempted by law.
+In order to be considered a meeting, a majority of the Board Members (quorum of 3) must be present for the purpose of making a decision or deliberating toward a decision on any matter.
 If the meeting is less than a quorum, then it need not be open to the public and is not covered under the Open Meetings Act.
 In adopting this Policy, the District recognizes the application of the Open and Public Meetings Act, UTAH CODE § 52-4-101 et.seq. (the “Act”).
 Any inconsistency or conflict between this Policy and applicable provisions of the Act shall be governed by the Act, as amended from time to time.
-It is the policy of the District to provide Board member training on Utah’s Open and Public Meetings Act on an annual basis.
+It is the policy of the District to provide Board Member training on Utah’s Open and Public Meetings Act on an annual basis.

 Definitions: The definitions stated in UTAH CODE § 52-4-103 are incorporated here by reference.